ssande7/pytf-web/README.md

 ```
 $ ./run_worker.sh ${server_address} ${worker_key}
 ```
-Currently, workers assume that the server is already available, and will fail to connect if it is not (even if it comes online later).
-This may be changed in future to allow polling of the server if it can't be found.
+If the server is unavailable when a worker is started, or becomes unavailable later, workers will periodically attempt to reconnect.